 The answer here is simple; you can't.
 Most artists use a lightbox for tracing, which won't work for a stretched canvas or a canvas panel.
 What will work is carbon paper.
 If you use carbon paper, go over the lines of what you want to trace; you'll be left with an image you can paint over.
 Just make sure that you seal it with workable fixative and then matt medium before you start to paint over it.

 Projecting A Pencil Drawing Onto A Canvas

-While a lightbox won’t work on a canvas, a projector will work just fine.
-High-end artist projectors can be quite expensive, placing outside of the budget for many amateur or young artists.
-Does that mean that you’ll have to give up on the idea of using a projector to help you with your art?
+While a lightbox won't work on a canvas, a projector will work just fine.
+High-end artist projectors can be quite expensive, placing them outside the budget for many amateur or young artists.
+Does that mean you'll have to give up on the idea of using a projector to help you with your art?
 Absolutely not!
 Instead of spending hundreds of dollars on a high-end artist projector, you can go for a less expensive projector that uses magnifies and projects a paper image, or you can use something along the lines of a Pico digital projector that hooks up to your computer.